Myra-Sea/reading-notes/quickCSS.md

 Every HTML element has a default display value.
 Two display value styles are:
 + **Block** level elements are stacked one on top of each other, like building blocks.
 + **Inline** elements

+The `float` value will cause an element to float on top of every surrounding element on the page.
+Sort of like the "behind text" or "in front of text" setting with images in MS Word.

+To get rid of the bullet icon on an unordered list item, you can use `text-decoration: none;`

+So to cause all of the list items in the navigation menu to sit side-by-side and not have the bullet icons alongside them, you would write:
+`nav li {display: inline-block;   text-decoration: none; } `

 [Click here](https://www.reddit.com/media?url=https%3A%2F%2Fi.redd.it%2Ffeel-the-difference-v0-ndvzegr4jzla1.jpg%3Fs%3Df68eeb10ac44c162c1a1a7f8ec5e3fbca4f1b466) for a meme demonstrating the relationship between HTML versus CSS.